Fatal Fury: King of Fighters

 The game was designed by former Capcom employee Takashi Nishiyama, the creator of the original Street Fighter (1987).
-Many of SNK's mainstay characters, including the Bogard brothers Terry and Andy, friend Joe Higashi, and their nemesis Geese Howard, made their debut in this game.
+Fatal Fury placed more emphasis on the timing of special moves as well as storytelling.
+The character of Terry Bogard was originally going to be used in Street Fighter but was scrapped in favor of the SNK project.
+Nishiyama personally developed the game as his own response to Street Fighter II.
+The two final bosses Geese and Billy Kane were influenced by the film The Godfather.

+Fatal Fury inspired multiple sequels published by SNK following its success.
+There have also been several original video animations (OVA) and manga adaptation based on the story.
+Its IP and Art of Fighting share the same continuity by placing a younger Geese in the second installment, Art of Fighting 2 whereas Art of Fighting lead Ryo Sakazaki would return in the remake Fatal Fury: Wild Ambition.
+Both Fatal Fury and Art of Fighting became the basis for the later The King of Fighters games by SNK where Terry, Ryo and other SNK protagonists fight alongside other crossover characters created by SNK in new tournaments.
+Critical response to Fatal Fury was positive, drawing positive comparison to Street Fighter II based on special moves and visuals.

 Gameplay

 The gameplay follows the typical formula of most fighting games: the player competes against their opponent in best two-out-of-three matches.
 The play controls consist of an eight directional joystick and three attack buttons: punch, kick and throw.
 Each of the playable characters has special techniques that are performed by inputting specific commands in combination with the joystick and buttons.
 The input methods for special moves are shown to the player during the course of the game (after every bonus round), as opposed to being given in an instruction card in the game's cabinet.

 The most novel aspect of Fatal Fury was the addition of two-lane battles.
 Many stages featured two rows, a background row, and a foreground row.
 Players can change between rows at any time other than in the Single Player Mode, where they have to wait for the CPU opponent to change rows before they can in almost every stage.
 The player is not required, however, to do so.
 When a second player joins during the middle of a one-player fight, instead of postponing the current battle for a match between the two players, the game will make both players team up against the current CPU opponent in a two-on-one match before their battle takes place.
 After every other match in the single-player tournament, the player will participate in a bonus round mini-game involving an arm wrestling match against a machine.
 The player must tap the A button rapidly to win these mini-games.